 Some law students spend 60 hours a week studying.
 Those who’ve been through law school advise prospective students to leave the Xbox at home so they’re not tempted with potentially ruinous distraction.
-How do law students get energy to study so much?
+How do law students get the energy to study so much?

 One thing many law school students do not do is party and socialize a lot.
-This has a doubly salutary effect because the time spent not partying is time they can spend studying.
-And then they are not out of sorts, hung over or over-tired the next day from partying.
+This has a doubly good effect because the time spent not partying is time they can spend studying.
+And then they are not out of sorts, hungover, or over-tired the next day from partying.

-Chapman University’s Fowler School of Law has an article giving 20 time-management tips for its new students.
+Chapman University’s Fowler School of Law has an article giving 20 time-management and study tips for its new students.
 No. 1 advises students to read the material assigned for their courses when they are most alert and not to read in a location where they will be distracted.

 No. 18 says:

 The better you manage your time and studies, the more sleep you can have.

 Outline: the key to a successful law school career

 In a forum on the site Top-Law-Schools.com, SpadesKnight wrote: